ivandj0h/my-mern-blog/README.md

 `My Mern Blog` was developed using [ReactJS](https://reactjs.org) for self learning and This project was Inspired by [savak](https://www.youtube.com/@LamaDev).

+`Note that for now this Project is Still on UI Only, there's no functionality yet means not connected to the backend`

 ## Installation

 To Install this Application :